 Coming on the heels of our ghostly and ghoulish Halloween, the Días de Los Muertos is a refreshing acknowledgment of those we’ve lost, and an invitation for them to come back for a visit – and enjoy all of their favorite Earthly treats.

-If you are in town, another free walk through the residential blocks will reveal personal altars to the towns’ ancestors.
+If you are in town in early November, another free walk through the residential blocks will reveal personal altars to the towns’ ancestors.

-And once Covid-19 is behind us, I’m quite sure Cozumel’s center square (or zócalo) will host exhibits and parties for Day of the Dead, as they always have before.
+And once Covid-19 is behind us, I’m quite sure Cozumel’s center square (or zócalo) will host exhibits and parties for Day of the Dead, and have events for adults, families, and kids – as they always have before.

 4. Go Swimming or Snorkeling Along Cozumel’s Beachfront

-There are lots of places you can access the water along Cozumel’s main shores, though it does help to have wheels to get to many of them.
+There are lots of places you can access the water and go for a swim or snorkel along Cozumel’s main shores, though it does help to have wheels to get to many of them.

 But close to Centro, there are a few good spots where you can walk on up and jump into the clear Cozumel water with no expectation of even buying a Coke for the pleasure.